 ARTICLE II Purpose and Policy

 Section l.
 Purpose.
 The purposes of the League are to promote political responsibility through informed and active participation in government, and to act on selected governmental issues.
 The League is organized and operated exclusively for charitable and educational purposes under Section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code.
 Notwithstanding any other provision of these Articles, the League shall not carry on any other activities not permitted to be carried on by a corporation exempt from Federal Income Tax under such provisions of the Internal Revenue Code.
 No substantial part of the activities of the League shall be the carrying-on of propaganda, or otherwise attempting to influence legislation.
 Section 2.
 Political Policy.
-The League shall not support or oppose any political party or any candidate.ARTICLE III Membership Section l.
+The League shall not support or oppose any political party or any candidate.
+Section 3.
+Diversity, Equity & Inclusion Policy.
+The League is fully committed to ensure compliance—in principle and in practice—with LWVUS’ Diversity, Equity, and Inclusion Policy.

+[RATIONALE: this amendment is required by LWVUS.
+As such, it is shown as information only. ] ARTICLE III Membership Section l.
 Eligibility.
 Any person who subscribes to the purpose and policy of the League shall be eligible for membership.

 Section 2.
 Types of Membership.
 The membership of the League shall be composed of voting members and associate members.
 Only voting members shall be members within the meaning of the California Nonprofit Corporation Law.